PlasticRanger

 Melting point 130.8 °C 105-115°C 122°C 155 – 200°C 150 – 170°C

-Thus, are all the types of polyethylene materials.
+Thus, are all types of polyethylene materials.

 Why is PE preferred so much?